Buying Used Espresso Machines & Grinders – Kev’s Guide

 Eureka Mignon Review

-I used the Mignon Specialita for a while for review purposes, simply impressed with it – solid little grinder, and perfect effects for espresso coffee – and you can get them from around £220 used, which I think is a bargain.
+I used the Mignon Specialita for a while for review purposes, literally impressed with it – solid little coffee grinder, and great effects for espresso coffee – and you can get them from around £220 used, which I think is a bargain.

 Baratza Sette 270 is another one to look out for on eBay, you’ll occasionally see this selling from around £220 and up, as with the Mignon Specialita.

-The Sage Dosage Control Pro & Smart Coffee mill Pro sell fairly regularly on eBay, but I think they sell at over the top prices quite often.
+The Sage Dosage Control Pro & Smart Coffee mill Pro sell fairly regularly on eBay, nevertheless I think they sell at over the top prices rather often.

 Given the price of the Sage grinders used, I’d go new – personally, and just wait until you can get one for a discounted price, as you can occaisonally.
 For more see:

-The Iberital MC2 is a good performing espresso coffee grinder for the price, however it’s a bit of a pain to work with – a little bit messy, and I’m not keen on the timer, I’d prefer an on demand coffee grinder.
-For the price though, it’s worth putting up with for how capable it is for espresso, for a coffee grinder costing under £130.
+The Iberital MC2 is a good performing espresso coffee mill for the price, however it’s a little of a pain to work with – a bit messy, and I’m not keen on the timer, I’d prefer an on demand coffee mill.
+For the price even though, it’s worth putting up with for how capable it is for espresso, for a mill costing under £130.

 See: